 - Use stencils and water-based poster paints for DIY festive designs.
 Traditional rubber stamps plus water-based inkpads also work well.

 - Clear sticky tape is made from a type of plastic called polypropylene and is non-recyclable.
-Try brown paper tape or picture framing tape as a plastic free, biodegradable alternative.
+Try washi tape, brown paper tape or picture framing tape as plastic free, biodegradable alternatives.

 Think outside of the gift wrap box